aia-uclouvain/pydl8.5/python_library/doc/index.rst

 `API Documentation <api.html>`_
 -------------------------------

-Found here the API documentation of DL8.5.
+This is the API documentation of DL8.5.

 `Examples <auto_examples/index.html>`_
 --------------------------------------